 Chicago Weather in November

 November weather is not what draws visitors during this late fall month.
 The average afternoon highs top out around 47°F, with temps falling to a freezing 32°F on average at night.
 And then there's snow; the average for the month is 2.9 inches.
 Or that could come in the form of cold rain.
 Either way, Chicago weather is wet and frigid and you should plan accordingly.

 What to Pack

-Because of the colder weather and chilly winds blowing off the lake, it's important to pack many warm layers.
+Because of the colder weather and chilly winds blowing off of Lake Michigan, it's important to pack many warm layers.
 Take a trench coat with a zip-out lining, peacoat, or lined leather jacket.
-You might also want gloves and a hat.
-If you're staying in the Chicago Loop or Magnificient Mile downtown, you'll be doing a lot of walking.
+You'll likely want gloves and a hat.
+If you're staying in the Chicago Loop or along the Magnificent Mile downtown, you'll be doing a lot of walking.
 Bring comfortable shoes or boots to make that a more pleasant, dry experience.